Wyoming Whiskey Trip Reports

 Switchbacks end here.
 Water flows early in the season.
 Flowers are common.

 At the end of the switchbacks, the trail will parallel a drainage for a short distance just before you cross it.
 The trail through the drainage doesn't always stand out early in the season.
 And there are several trails in this area that may confuse climbers.
 It helps to have a reference marker for the crossing.
-The center of the East Face of the Grand Teton will be seen between two large boulders at the edge of the drainage as you near the crossing point.
+The East Face of the Grand Teton will be seen between two large boulders at the eastern edge of the drainage as you near the crossing point.
 A small bushy tree is just to the east of the two large boulders.

 If you find yourself on a trail that keeps ascending up the slope toward the East Face of the Grand, you're most likely on a trail that runs to the Jackson Hole Mountain Guides high camp.
 Don't go there.
 Look for a trail below you that traverses the slope; or just head for the Lower Saddle and regain the trail atop the Middle Teton glacier's moraine.